-Mr. Cohen has extensive experience in all stages of IP litigation and arbitration—from prefiling investigation, the pleading stage, and preliminary injunction practice to discovery and trial—as well as extensive experience negotiating and drafting settlements.
-He has represented clients in patent infringement, IP licensing, technology development, and trade-secrets disputes before numerous U.S. District Courts, the New York Supreme Court, the U.S. International Trade Commission, and the U.S. Copyright Royalty Board, as well as in ICC arbitration.
-He also has experience in inter partes review proceedings before the United States Patent and Trademark Office (USPTO).
+Mr. Cohen has led teams of lawyers at all stages of IP litigation and arbitration—from pre-filing investigation, the pleading stage, and preliminary injunction practice to discovery and trial.
+He also has extensive experience negotiating and drafting favorable settlements.
+Mr. Cohen has represented clients in patent infringement, IP licensing, technology development, and trade secrets disputes before numerous U.S. District Courts, the New York Supreme Court, the U.S. International Trade Commission, and the U.S. Copyright Royalty Board, as well as in ICC arbitration.
+His experience also includes inter partes review proceedings before the United States Patent and Trademark Office (USPTO).

 Mr. Cohen’s matters have spanned a wide variety of technologies, such as:

 Mr. Cohen is dedicated to pro bono legal work.
-His experience includes: filing and prosecuting a civil-rights class-action lawsuit in Arkansas against the local “hot check” court and government, whose practices are alleged to violate the due-process and equal-protection rights of the poor under the U.S. Constitution by creating a modern-day debtors’ prison; obtaining reversal of a prior determination by the New York City Housing Authority that a homeless mother and her two young sons were ineligible for public housing; and securing a favorable damages award for a harassed tenant through an adversarial claims process and hearing associated with a RICO class-action settlement with a landlord–real estate company.
+He filed, prosecuted, and favorably settled a civil-rights class-action lawsuit in Arkansas against the local “hot check” court and government, reforming practices that were alleged to have violated the due-process rights of the poor by creating a modern-day debtors’ prison.
+The National Law Journal recognized his work in Arkansas in naming the firm to its 2018 Pro Bono Hot List.
+He obtained reversal of a prior determination by the New York City Housing Authority that a homeless mother and her two young sons were ineligible for public housing.
+He also secured a favorable damages award for a harassed tenant through an adversarial claims process and hearing associated with a RICO class-action settlement with a landlord–real estate company.